awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

 {{% /expand%}}

-## Option 2: CloudFormation deployment

-### All-in-one CloudFormation deployment (10 min)
+## Option 2: All-in-one CloudFormation deployment (10 min)

-In this option we use CloudFormation template that deploy all needed resources taking the minimum of parameters (An S3 path to CUR data and A QuickSight user that will be the owner of QuickSight assets).
-User can also choose dashboards that will be installed.

-All other objects are created automatically: Athena Workgroup and bucket, Glue table, Crawler, QS dataset, Dastasets and Dasbhoards.
-The template uses a custom resource ( a Lambda with cid-cmd tool ) to create delete or update assets.
+This option does not require any pre-requisites other than the CUR having been created (and available in an S3 bucket) and QuickSight being setup.

 {{%expand "Click here to continue" %}}

+In this option we use guide you through using a CloudFormation template that will deploy **all needed resources**.
+You will cut and paste some parameters (An S3 path to CUR data, A QuickSight user that will be the owner of the QuickSight assets, and which dashboards you want to deploy) into the template and click run.

+All other resources are created automatically: Athena Workgroup and bucket, Glue table, Crawler, QS dataset, and finally the dashboards.
+The template uses a custom resource (a Lambda with [this CLI tool](https://github.com/aws-samples/aws-cudos-framework-deployment/)) to create, delete, or update assets.

-1. Login into your Data Collection Account
+1. Login into your Linked (Data Collection) Account

 2. Click the **Launch CloudFormation button** below to open the **pre-populated stack template** in your CloudFormation console and select **Next**